umich-brcf-bioinf/Connor/README.rst

   0 + 0 with mate mapped to a different chr
   0 + 0 with mate mapped to a different chr (mapQ>=5)

-Note that 158401 alignments were deduplicated to 4932 (2466 pairs).
+Note that 158401 original alignments were deduplicated to 4932 (2466 pairs).

+5. **Reviewing a consensus alignment**

-5. **Each consensus alignment has a set of custom tags that explain how that alignment was grouped.**
+Each consensus alignment has a set of custom tags that provide details on the family of original alignments.
 ::
   $ samtools view PIK3CA-deduped.bam | head -1 | tr '\t' '\n'
   NS500501:108:HMKNKBGXX:1:13205:18985:5894